bishwaG/Nextpie/docs/nextflow-workflow.md

 ### Prerequisite
 Before proceeding, ensure that you have Nextpie up and running.
 You can adopt one of the many deployment methods mentioned on the [main page](../README.md).

+### 🎥 Instructional video

+You may refer to the instructional video available on [YouTube](https://youtu.be/GCBzzCs7RQQ).

 ## setting an environment

 First, download the FastQC zipped archive and decompress it in your `$HOME` directory via a terminal.